 Composition of the Compensation Committee.
 The Committee counts three to five members.
 It is composed, whenever possible, for at least half of its members, of Board members considered as independent.
-The Chairman & CEO is in principle not member of the Compensation Committee.
+The CEO is in principle not member of the Compensation Committee.
 The Committee meets as often as it deems necessary and at least once a year.
-The Committee may request from the Chairman the communication of all documents or the audition of all persons.
+The Committee may request from the Chairman or from the CEO the communication of all documents or the audition of all persons.

 Attributions of the Corporate Governance Committee.
-The attributions of the Corporate Governance Committee consist in evaluating the efficacy and adequacy of corporate governance procedures; submitting recommendations to improve good corporate governance within the Company; making proposals regarding the composition of the Committees and their attributions; examining candidacies of potential Board members and for the strategic managerial functions, examining the social, societal and environmental consequences of the Company’s activities and strategy.
+The attributions of the Corporate Governance Committee consist in evaluating the efficacy and adequacy of corporate governance procedures; submitting recommendations to improve good corporate governance within the Company; making proposals regarding the composition of the Committees and their attributions; examining candidacies of potential Board members, for the presidency of Board, for the position of CEO and for the strategic managerial functions, examining the social, societal and environmental consequences of the Company’s activities and strategy.

 Composition of the Corporate Governance Committee.
 The Corporate Governance Committee counts three to five members.
 At least half of its members should, to the extent possible, be considered as independent.
-The Chairman & CEO is in principle not member of the Corporate Governance Committee but participates in the selection of proposed Board members and other corporate officers.
-The Committee may request from the Chairman the communication of all documents or the audition of all persons.
+The CEO is in principle not member of the Corporate Governance Committee but participates in the selection of proposed Board members and other corporate officers.
+The Committee may request from the Chairman or from the CEO the communication of all documents or the audition of all persons.

 Attributions of the Science and Technology Committee.
 The Science and Technology Committee aims to assist the Board in the general oversight of the scientific and technical aspects of the Company’s business and periodically report to Board.
 Its main attributions are as follows: a.
 Assist the Board in its general oversight of R&D program goals and objectives by reviewing management’s progress and performance in achieving goals and objectives and mitigating associated risks; b.
 Review the Company’s research pipeline; c.
 Review and advise the Board on the scientific, technical and medical aspects of transactions that require Board approval; d.
 Identify significant new and emerging trends and developments in R&D and science and their potential impact on the Company; e.
 Review the Company’s intellectual property portfolio and strategy; f.
 Perform any other activities and functions as the Committee deems necessary or appropriate to carry out its responsibilities to assist the Board in its oversight of the Company’s R&D activities; g.
 Annually review the adequacy of these attributions and submit proposed changes to the Board for approval; h.
 Conduct an annual self-evaluation of the Committee’s performance.